Johnnyboi9907/WeightCalculator/README.md

 - Junit Testing (unsuccessful, but tried his best)
 - Displayed an image of the currently selected planet in the main screen
 - Fixed and overlooked the semantics and syntax of the code
+- Implemented the event handling for the clear scale and reset buttons in the Menu option of the menu bar

 JOHN ALEXIOU:
 - GUI design for main screen, planet screen and object screen (using scenebuilder)